-For example: Virginia and Vermont allow you take thirty days to notify them.
+For example, Virginia and Vermont allow you to take thirty days to notify them.
 While California requires that you notify them within ten days of your move.

 It is extremely important to change your address with the DMV so there will be no risk of losing any DMV correspondence including registration renewal notices and the like.